parsiya/borrowedtime/README.md

    configuration file.

 Personally, I am very proud of how this part turned out.

+## Data Files
+Data files are located in the `data` directory and are free-format.
+They can be used to incorporate data into your templates.
+To edit the data files, run `config edit` to open the configuration directory in your editor.There used to be a `data` command but it has been removed.

 ## License
 Opensourced under the Apache License v 2.0 license.
 See [LICENSE](LICENSE) for